This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 For more information, please check the latest methodology documentation available on the Data & Methods page.

-You can download the Water Risk Filter basin risk scores and ranking at a country and province level on the Country Profiles page as an excel file.
+You can download in excel format the WWF Water Risk Filter basin risk scores and ranking at a national and sub-national level on the Country Profiles page.

 We are currently in the process of exploring the development of API services to be able to share our data directly with other web platforms.
 If you are interested in getting access to our future API service, please get in touch.